KLM Emotional Support Animal Policy

 Costs for Traveling with a Pet

 One of the biggest changes that ESA handlers face with KLM’s Pet Travel Policy is a fee associated with their animal.
-Bringing a dog or cat onboard a KLM flight can incur fees ranging from 75 to 400 euros each way.
+Bringing a dog or cat onboard a KLM flight can incur fees ranging from 80 to 100 dollars each way.
 The prices vary depending on the destination and departure airport.

 Passengers can see how much the fee is for their pet when they make their reservation.